gmullerb/base-style-config/README.md

 ## Features

 * Provides a set of configuration files for **[Checkstyle](http://checkstyle.sourceforge.net)**, **[PMD](https://pmd.github.io)**, **[ESlint](https://eslint.org)**, **[StyleLint](https://github.com/stylelint/stylelint)** and **[CodeNarc](http://codenarc.sourceforge.net)**, bundle in a JAR:
-  * A [Common Checkstyle's set](/config/common/common-checks.xml), for all files (.java, .js, .css, .gradle, etc.).
+  * A [Common Checkstyle's set](/config/common/common-checks.xml), for "all" files (.java, .js, .css, .gradle, etc.).
   * A [Checkstyle's set](/config/back/coding-checks.xml), for Backend's Java code.
   * A [PMD's set](/config/back/coding-rules.xml), for Backend's Java code.
   * A [ESLint's set](/config/front/.eslintrc.json), for Frontend's JS code.
   * A [StyleLint's set](/config/front/.stylelintrc.json), for Frontend's CSS code.
   * A [Codenarc's set](/config/groovy/groovy-rules.groovy) for Build's Gradle code and Groovy's code.
   * All sets define a similar set of rules in order to get the homogeneity in code style between Backend's, Frontend's and Build's code.
-* Adds some new custom rules to Checkstyle and PMD.
+* Adds some new custom rules to Checkstyle, PMD adn Codenarc.

 ## Code Style Checking